Skip to content

 Latent-Condensed Transformer for Efficient Long Context Modeling

-Conference: ACL 2026 arXiv: 2604.12452 Code: None Area: Model Compression Keywords: long context modeling, KV cache compression, MLA, latent space compression, efficient attention
+Keywords: Long-context modeling, KV cache compression, MLA, Latent space compression, Efficient attention

 TL;DR

-LCA proposes performing context compression directly in the latent space of MLA — aggregating semantic latent vectors via query-aware weighted pooling and preserving positional accuracy through anchor selection for positional keys — achieving 2.5× prefill speedup and 90% KV cache compression on 128K contexts while maintaining competitive performance.
+LCA proposes performing context compression directly within the latent space of MLA—utilizing query-aware weighted pooling to aggregate semantic latent vectors and anchor selection for positional keys to maintain positional accuracy—achieving 2.5× prefill acceleration and 90% KV cache compression in 128K contexts while maintaining competitive performance.

 Background & Motivation

-Background: Long-context processing in LLMs faces two major bottlenecks: linear growth of KV cache and quadratic computational complexity of self-attention.
-MLA (Multi-head Latent Attention) effectively reduces per-token KV cache size by projecting tokens into a low-dimensional latent space, and has been widely adopted in models such as DeepSeek-V2/V3.
+Background: LLM long-context processing faces two major bottlenecks: linear KV cache growth and quadratic self-attention complexity.
+MLA (Multi-head Latent Attention) effectively reduces per-token KV cache size by projecting tokens into a low-dimensional latent space, widely adopted by DeepSeek-V2/V3.
 Sparse attention methods reduce computation by skipping or evicting unimportant tokens.

-Limitations of Prior Work: These two technical directions cannot be directly combined — sparse attention methods must first reconstruct the full KV matrices from MLA's latent representations before sparsification, completely negating the compression advantage of MLA's latent space.
+Limitations of Prior Work: These two technical routes cannot be directly combined—sparse attention methods require reconstructing the full KV matrix from the MLA latent representation before sparsification, completely negating the latent space compression advantages of MLA.

-Key Challenge: Although MLA compresses the per-token cache, all \(L\) tokens still participate in attention computation.
-To reduce the number of tokens in the latent space, semantic latent vectors \(\mathbf{C}^{KV}\) can be aggregated, but positional keys \(\mathbf{K}^R\) (RoPE) cannot be naively mixed.
+Key Challenge: Although MLA compresses the per-token cache, it still retains all \(L\) tokens for attention computation.
+To reduce the token count within the latent space, semantic latent vectors \(\mathbf{C}^{KV}\) can be aggregated, but positional keys \(\mathbf{K}^R\) (RoPE) cannot be simply mixed.

-Goal: Design an efficient attention mechanism that operates natively in the MLA latent space, simultaneously reducing KV cache size and computation.
+Goal: Design an efficient attention mechanism that operates natively in the MLA latent space while simultaneously reducing KV cache and computation.

-Key Insight: Semantic information is continuous and smooth and thus amenable to aggregation, whereas positional encodings are nonlinear and must be preserved via hard selection.
-Different compression strategies are applied to the two components separately.
+Key Insight: Semantic information is continuous and smooth, thus aggregatable, while positional encoding is non-linear and necessitates hard selection.
+Different compression strategies are applied to these two components.

-Core Idea: Partition the context into groups; for each group, aggregate semantic latent vectors \(\mathbf{C}^{KV}\) via query-aware weighted pooling and preserve positional key accuracy via maximum-relevance selection, compressing \(L\) tokens into \(L/g\) representatives.
+Core Idea: Group the context, apply query-aware weighted pooling to aggregate semantic latent vectors \(\mathbf{C}^{KV}\) per group, and use maximum correlation selection to maintain positional key \(\mathbf{K}^R\) accuracy, compressing \(L\) tokens into \(L/g\) representatives.

 Method